johngaynor/banksy/README.md

 - button at top of form for adding new transaction
 - modifying edit modal to support new transactions as well

+AFTER MVP IS COMPLETE:

+- set up with user authentication

 <h1 align="center">Welcome to Banksy 👋</h1>
 <p>
   <img alt="Version" src="https://img.shields.io/badge/version-0.0.1-blue.svg?cacheSeconds=2592000" />